-Not all countries are equal
+Not all Countries are Equal

 Unfortunately, applicants from countries suffering economic problems or from countries where many visitors have remained in the US as immigrants will have more difficulty getting visas.
-Statistically, applicants from those countries are more likely to be intending immigrants.
+Statistically, applicants from those countries are more likely to be perceived as intending to immigrate.
 They are also more likely to be asked about job opportunities at home after their study in the U.S.

-Maintain a positive attitude
+Maintain a Positive Attitude